Xor-el/DelphiBigNumberXLib/README.md

-ArbitraryXLib
+BigNumberXLib
 ====

- **`ArbitraryXLib`** is a Delphi Big Number Library with support for Integer and Floating Point Computations.
+ **`BigNumberXLib`** is a Delphi Big Number Library with support for Integer and Floating Point Computations.
  It consists of three custom types namely